onestsam/snort2pfcd/README.md

 address block assigned to that network entity, to the whitelist.
-Whitelisted addresses or CIDR address blocks generating a snort alert will not be added to the packet filter block table. <b>snort2pfcd</b> also loads the snort community supplied blacklist file into a separate packet filter block table by default.
+Whitelisted addresses or CIDR address blocks generating a snort alert will not be added to the packet filter block table.</p>

+<p style="margin-left:6%; margin-top: 1em"><b>snort2pfcd</b>
+also loads the snort community supplied blacklist file into a separate packet filter block table by default.
 Table entries are named &quot;snort2pfcd&quot; for dynamic entries which can be viewed with &quot;pfctl -t snort2pfcd -T show&quot;.
 Static entries loaded from the community provided snort blacklist are populated within the &quot;snort2pfcd_static&quot; table which can be viewed with &quot;pfctl -t snort2pfcd_static -T show&quot;.</p>

+<p style="margin-left:6%; margin-top: 1em">At no time
+should <b>snort2pfcd</b> need to be restarted.
+<b>snort2pfcd</b> will repopulate its packet filter tables
+if pf is restarted. <b>snort2pfcd</b> also monitors the whitelist and blacklist files for changes.
+Changes applied to these files are automatically reloaded and applied to the running <b>snort2pfcd</b> processes.</p>

 <p style="margin-top: 1em" valign="top"><b>FILES <br>
 Whitelist</b></p>